-Method 1 - Obtaining a Sample on Untreated Base:
+Method 1 - Obtaining a Sample on Untreated Base (Plate Method)

-- 1. Following the safety rules detailed above, the technician is to: - a.
+1. Following the safety rules detailed above, the technician is to:

+- a.
 Smooth out a location in front of the paver at least 0.5 m (2 ft.) inside the edge of the mat. - b.
-Lay the plate down diagonally with the direction of travel, keeping it flat and tight to the base with the lead corner facing the paving machine. - 2.
-Secure the plate in place by driving a nail through the hole in the lead corner of the plate. - 3.
-Pull the wire, attached to the outside corner of the plate, taut past the edge of the HMA mat and secure with a nail. - 4.
-Let the paying operation proceed over the plate and wire.
-Immediately proceed with the sampling. - 5.
-Using the exposed end of the wire, pull the wire up through the fresh HMA to locate the corner of the plate.
+Lay the plate down diagonally with the direction of travel, keeping it flat and tight to the base with the lead corner facing the paving machine.

+Note 2: The plate may be secured by driving a nail through the hole in the lead corner of the plate.

+- 2. Pull the wire, attached to the outside corner of the plate, taut past the edge of the asphalt mixture mat and secure it.
+Let the paving operation pass over the plate and wire. - 3.
+Using the exposed end of the wire, pull the wire up through the fresh asphalt mixture to locate the corner of the plate.

+a.
+Plate only:

+- i.
+Using a small square head shovel or scoop, or both, remove the full depth of the asphalt mixture from the plate.
+Take care to prevent sloughing of adjacent material. - ii.
+Place asphalt mixture, including any material adhering to the plate and scoop or shovel in a sample container.

+b.
+"Cookie Cutter":

+- i.
 Place the "cookie cutter" sample device, just inside the end of the wire; align the cutter over the plate.
-Press "cookie cutter" device down through the HMA to the plate. - 6.
-Using a small square tipped shovel or scoop, or both, carefully remove all the HMA from inside of the cutter and place in a sample container.
-Care shall be taken to prevent contamination of bituminous mixes by dust or other foreign matter, and to avoid segregation of aggregate and bituminous materials.

-7. Remove the sample cutter and the plate from the roadway.
-The hole made from the sampling must be filled by the contractor with loose HMA.
+Press "cookie cutter" device down through the asphalt mixture to the plate. - ii.
+Using a small square tipped shovel or scoop, or both, carefully remove all the asphalt mixture from inside of the cutter and place in a sample container. - iii.
+Remove the sample cutter and the plate from the roadway.
+The hole made from the sampling must be filled by the contractor with loose asphalt mixture.

-Method 2 - Obtaining a Sample on Asphalt Surface:
+Method 2 - Obtaining a Sample on Asphalt Surface (Non-plate Method)

-- 1. After the paving machine has passed the sampling point, immediately place the "cookie cutter" sampling device on the location to be sampled.
-Push the cutter down through the HMA until it is flat against the underlying asphalt mat. - 2.
-Using a small square tipped shovel or scoop, or both, carefully remove all the HMA from inside of the cutter and place in a sample container.
-The hole made from the sampling must be filled by the contractor with loose HMA.
+- 1. After the paving machine has passed the sampling point, immediately place the "cookie cutter" sampling device on the location to be sampled. - 2.
+Push the cutter down through the asphalt mixture until it is flat against the underlying asphalt mat. - 3.
+Using a small square tipped shovel or scoop, or both, carefully remove all the asphalt mixture from inside of the cutter and place in a sample container. - 4.
+Remove the cutter from the roadway.
+The hole made from the sampling must be filled by the contractor with loose asphalt mixture.